-- With social assistance, it starts with conditionality where one is asked to have a plan leading to work. - Once work begins, a complex, difficult and unresponsive system of monthly reporting and reconciliation begins with failure to meet all requirements routinely resulting in ineligibility where all benefits are suspended or cancelled. - In behavioural economics, 'loss aversion' is much more important than 'gain attraction'.
-The administration of social assistance emphasizes loss of benefits much more than earning or gaining independence.
+- With social assistance, it starts with conditionality where one is asked to have a plan leading to work.
+Once work begins, a complex, difficult and unresponsive system of monthly reporting and reconciliation begins with failure to meet all requirements routinely resulting in ineligibility where all benefits are suspended or cancelled. - o In behavioural economics, loss aversion is much more important than 'gain attraction'.
+The administration of social assistance emphasizes loss of benefits much more than the gain of money or independence.
 It is replete with sludge.

-"Even though it was his mistake.
-It took a couple of weeks to of weeks to resolve."
 "At one time I had a worker that cut me off nearly every month because he did not input my earnings correctly.
 Once he entered my earnings as \$1,000 instead of \$100.
 I went to his office and met him in person but we were not able to resolve the issue at that time, even though it was his mistake.
 It took a couple of weeks to resolve.